Whatsapp Icon

 Endoscopic Procedures: For NETs in the gastrointestinal tract, endoscopic procedures like a gastroscopy or colonoscopy can visualize the tumor and allow for biopsies.

-MIBG Scintigraphy: A specific type of imaging that uses a radioactive chemical which is absorbed by certain types of neuroendocrine tumors, particularly those in the adrenal gland.
+MIBG Scintigraphy: A specific type of imaging that uses a radioactive chemical that is absorbed by certain types of neuroendocrine tumors, particularly those in the adrenal gland.

 Tags: Neuroendocrine Tumor, NET Diagnosis, Imaging Tests, Biopsy, Blood Tests, Urine Tests